b-lukaszuk/BS_wJ_eng/contents/regex.md

-Here `\d` means a digit, `.` is any character (except for newline), and `+` stands for one or more of the preceding tokens (so match a digit followed by one or more other character, followed by a digit).
+Here `\d` means a digit, `.` is any character (except for newline), and `+` stands for one or more of the preceding tokens (so match a digit followed by one or more characters, followed by a digit).
 There is a small problem though, we caught more than we wanted.
 That's because by default, regexes are greedy (usually they match as much as they can until a line ends) if we want to make it more temperate we need to follow `.+` with `?` (one or more characters, but as few as you can to fulfill the condition).

 ```